-Ref Initials Organisation Paragraph Policy Comments Suggested modifications Officer Response 112.05 JH Home Builders Federation (HBF) Policy DS8 - Monitoring of housing delivery The HBF considers that it is appropriate for the Council to consider what actions may be appropriate if housing delivery rates fall.
+Ref Initials Organisation Paragraph Policy Comments Suggested modifications Officer Response 112.05 HL Home Builders Federation (HBF) Policy DS8 - Monitoring of housing delivery The HBF considers that it is appropriate for the Council to consider what actions may be appropriate if housing delivery rates fall.
 None suggested Comment noted.
-112.06 JH Home Builders Federation (HBF) Policy DS9 - Review The HBF considers that it can be useful to clearly set out when a quicker review may be required, and that the circumstances set out seem generally appropriate.
+112.06 HI Home Builders Federation (HBF) Policy DS9 - Review The HBF considers that it can be useful to clearly set out when a quicker review may be required, and that the circumstances set out seem generally appropriate.
 None suggested Comment noted.
-112.07 JH Home Builders Federation (HBF) Policy SA1 - Development principles on Strategic Sites Requires residential development to meet 100% M4(2) and 5% M4(3) standards and must meet the requirements set out with the relevant SPDs Should be implemented in accordance with NPPF requirements.
-The policy also refers to NDSS and the Future Homes and Building Standards.
-Requirement to comply with various SPDs.
-The HBF considers that recognition that requirements may not always be viable is appropriate and considers that the submission of a viability assessment is an appropriate way to address this issue.
+112.07 Η Home Builders Federation (HBF) Policy SA1 - Development principles on Strategic Sites Requires residential development to meet 100% M4(2) and 5% M4(3) standards and must meet the requirements set out with the relevant SPDs Should be implemented in accordance with NPPF requirements.The policy also refers to NDSS and the Future Homes and Building Standards.Requirement to comply with various SPDs.
 The requirement to achieve optional space standards will be supported by evidence or be amended accordingly in the Publication version of the Borough Plan.
-PPG states wheelchair accessible homes should be applied only to those dwellings where the local authority is responsible for allocating or nominating a person to live in that dwelling.
+PPG states wheelchair accessible homes should be applied only to those dwellings The HBF considers that recognition that requirements may not always be viable is appropriate and considers that the submission of a viability assessment is an appropriate way to address this issue. where the local authority is responsible for allocating or nominating a person to live in that dwelling.
 The policy as worded requires 5% of all schemes to be M4(3) compliant.
 It is agreed that the wording used in the policy elevates the importance of SPDs in relation to the local plan.